DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/00 Scopes of Types.md

-If you work with TypeScript, the correct use of types is essential to create an application.
-Types may belong to one component, be common across several components, or be part of the framework or library.
+When working with DevExtreme components in TypeScript, the correct use of types is essential for application creation.
+DevExtreme types may belong to one component, be common across several components, or be internal to the component suite.